barisozmen/deepaugment/README.md

 Discover best augmentation strategies for your dataset utilizing Bayesian Optimization.

 **Benefits**
-- Boosts accuracy of deep learning models upto +X% compared to models with non-augmented data, and +Y% compared to models with manually augmented data.
+- **Boosts accuracy** of deep learning models upto +X% compared to models with non-augmented data, and +Y% compared to models with manually augmented data.
-- Saves weeks of time by automating data augmentation process, which normally takes lots of trial & error.
+- **Saves time** by automating data augmentation process, which normally takes lots of trial & error.